Creamy roasted butternut squash soup is a must make every fall. Serve with your favorite bread or better yet grilled cheese.

 - 1 Tbsp + 1 tsp salt, divided

 - 1 -1/2 tsp ground white pepper, divided

 - 4 cups reduced sodium vegetable broth

 - 1/4 tsp ground nutmeg

 - Heat the oven to 400 degrees.

 - Place the quartered squash onto a half sheet pan, brush the flesh of the squash with a little melted butter and season with 1 tablespoon of the salt and 1 teaspoon of the white pepper.
-Place in the oven and roast for 30 to 35 minutes or until the flesh is soft and tender.
+Place in the oven and roast for 30-35 minutes or until the flesh is soft and tender.
 Allow to cool.

 - Meanwhile, melt the 4 Tbsp butter in a large Dutch oven (or heavy pot) over medium-low heat until foaming.
 Add the shallot and cook, stirring frequently, until translucent, about 3 minutes.
 Add the squash scrapings and seeds, and cook, stirring occasionally, until the butter turns saffron color, about 4 minutes.
-Remove the scrapings and seeds (I couldn’t get out all the seeds but it's okay they will get blended later).
+Remove the scrapings and seeds (if you can't get it all it's okay, it will get blended).

 - Scoop the squash flesh from the skin into the pot.
 Add the broth and honey.
-Place over medium heat and bring to a simmer, approximately 7 to 8 minutes.
+Place over medium heat and bring to a simmer, approximately 7-8 minutes.
 Using an immersion blender*, puree the mixture until smooth.
 Stir in the heavy cream and return to a low simmer.
 Season with the remaining salt, pepper, and nutmeg.